 The northern side of San Francisco along the bay is CROWDED during the air show.
 If you want to sit down, you will need to arrive at least an hour before the Blue Angels perform.

 Most of the Air Show takes place over the bay - around Fort Mason.
 You can find a place to watch on either side - just knowing that the main action is around this area.

 Here are a few places to watch the Air Show with some additional notes to think about for each option:

 The tours of the ships are wildly popular.
-There are usually around four or five ships that you can tour on these two days.
+There are usually around four or five ships that you can tour on these three days.